Jul 27, 2025 | Posted by Abdul-Rahman Oladimeji

 Amazon Web Services (AWS): Amazon owns and operates massive data centers globally to support its cloud services.

-Google Cloud: Manages proprietary data centers with a focus on renewable energy and AI integration.
+Google Cloud: Manages proprietary data centers focusing on renewable energy and AI integration.

-Microsoft Azure: Microsoft runs a global network of data centers that power both cloud and enterprise platforms.
+Microsoft Azure: Microsoft runs a global network of data centers that power cloud and enterprise platforms.

 Colocation providers who lease space to others